pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_channel-groups.md

 `
 ```

-- Parameters:
+Parameters:
-  - action (Symbol): Use :get to list channels in a channel group.
+- action (Symbol): Use :get.
-  - channel_groups (String, Symbol): Channel groups to list.
+- channel_groups (String, Symbol): Channel groups to list channels from.
+(Examples use channel_group/group.)
 - http_sync (Boolean): Default false.
 Async returns a future; if true, returns envelope(s).
-  - callback (Lambda one-arg): Invoked per envelope.
-For async, a future is returned; call value to retrieve the Envelope.
+- callback (Lambda accepting one parameter): Called per envelope.
+For async, call value on the returned future to get the Envelope.

 ### Sample code

-#### List channels

 ```
 `1pubnub.channel_registration(action: :get, group: 'family') do |envelope|